Wentworth Castle: First building campaign

 The first building campaign to upgrade the original structure was initiated c.
 1711 by Thomas Wentworth, Baron Raby (1672–1739).
-He was the grandson of Sir William Wentworth, father of Thomas Wentworth, the attainted 1st Earl.
+He was the grandson of Sir William Wentworth, 1st Baronet, father of Thomas Wentworth, the attainted 1st Earl.
 Raby was himself created 1st Earl of Strafford (second creation) in 1711.

 The estate of Wentworth Woodhouse, which he believed was his birthright, was scarcely six miles distant and was a constant bitter sting, for the Strafford fortune had passed from William Wentworth, 2nd Earl of Strafford, the childless son of the great earl, to his wife's nephew, Thomas Watson; only the barony of Raby had gone to a blood-relation.
-M.J.
-Charlesworth surmises that it was a feeling that what by right should have been his that motivated Wentworth's purchase of Stainborough Castle nearby and that his efforts to surpass the Watsons at Wentworth Woodhouse in splendour and taste motivated the man whom Jonathan Swift called "proud as Hell".
+M. J. Charlesworth surmises that it was a feeling that what by right should have been his that motivated Wentworth's purchase of Stainborough Castle nearby and that his efforts to surpass the Watsons at Wentworth Woodhouse in splendour and taste motivated the man whom Jonathan Swift called "proud as Hell".

 Wentworth had been a soldier in the service of William III, who made him a colonel of dragoons.
 He was sent by Queen Anne as ambassador to Prussia in 1705–11 and on his return to Britain, the earldom was revived when he was created Viscount Wentworth and Earl of Strafford in the Peerage of Great Britain.
 He was then sent as a representative in the negotiations that led to the Treaty of Utrecht, and was brought before a commission of Parliament in the aftermath.
 With the death of Queen Anne, he and the Tories were permanently out of power.
-Wentworth, representing a clannish old family of Yorkshire, required a grand house consonant with the revived Wentworth fortunes, he spent his years of retirement completing it and enriching his landscape.
+Wentworth, representing a clannish old family of Yorkshire, required a grand house consonant with the revived Wentworth fortunes.
+He spent his years of retirement completing it and enriching his landscape.